19hours/sg-statutes/Acts/Accountants Act.md

 “public accountant” means a person who is registered or deemed to be registered in accordance with this Act as a public accountant;

-“Register of Public Accountants” means the register kept and maintained under this Act;
+“Register of Public Accountants” means the register kept and maintained under section 5(1)(a)(i);

-“Register of Public Accounting Corporations” means the register kept and maintained under this Act;
+“Register of Public Accounting Corporations” means the register kept and maintained under section 5(1)(a)(ii);

-“Register of Public Accounting Firms” means the register kept and maintained under this Act;
+“Register of Public Accounting Firms” means the register kept and maintained under section 5(1)(a)(iii);

 “Registrar” means the Registrar of Public Accountants appointed by the Authority under section 7(1)(a) and includes a Deputy Registrar and an Assistant Registrar appointed under section 7(1)(b);

 “relevant particulars”, in relation to a public accountant, an accounting corporation or an accounting firm, means such particulars of the public accountant, accounting corporation or accounting firm as the Oversight Committee may determine to be relevant for inclusion in the Register of Public Accountants, the Register of Public Accounting Corporations or the Register of Public Accounting Firms, as the case may be;

 “repealed Accountants Act” means the Accountants Act (Cap.
-2) in force immediately before the appointed day;
+2, 2001 Ed.) in force immediately before 1st April 2004;

 “rules” means rules made under section 64;